 In 2015, researchers from Norway have been doing trials for a drug that is typically used to get rid of white blood cells in people with lymphoma and rheumatoid arthritis.
-Two-thirds of the people who took this drug experienced major remission of the CFS symptoms.,
+As a result, two-thirds of the people who took this drug experienced major remission of the CFS symptoms.,

-The study doesn’t just lead to the possible cure of the debilitating disease but also suggest that the antibodies originally produced to fight off infection may play a role in the development of the CFS symptoms.
+Consequently, the study doesn’t just lead to the possible cure of the debilitating disease but also suggests that the antibodies originally produced to fight off infection may play a role in the development of the CFS symptoms.

 Core Pathology in CFS

 This year, a research team from Australia has discovered that there were several mutations occurring in patients with CFS.
-These mutations affect the ion channels that allow calcium into the natural killer (NK) cells.
+As a result, these mutations affect the ion channels that allow calcium into the natural killer (NK) cells.
 Since these ion channels can be found in different areas, it makes sense why CFS also impact different functions of the body.